lilnynho/Merc-Clean-GUI/README.md

 ## How to Use
 Download .zip
-Now use MyMaintenanceApp.exe (right-click and “Run as administrator,” if necessary)
+now use MyMaintenanceApp.exe (right-click and “Run as administrator,” if necessary)
 1. **Launch `MercClean - GUI.exe`** (right-click and “Run as administrator,” if necessary).
 2. Click any of the maintenance buttons, such as:
    - **SFC Scan** to run `sfc /scannow`.